Lanmir/iOS-Starter-Kit-/Array/README.md

 # Array

-An Array is used to store a list of items , another feature of arrays is that it stores values in an ordered list Here's how it would look
+An `array` stores values of the same type in an ordered list.
+The same value can appear in an array multiple times at different positions.

+Here's how it would look
 |Index|Value|
 |-----|-----|